VladBakhariev/SushiShop/README.md

 # SushiShop
-Сlient-server iOS application - sushi delivery service
+Сlient-server iOS application - Sushi Delivery Service

 <h3><strong>Description:</strong></h3>
 <p>The SushiShop app is a client-server <strong>iOS</strong> application built using the Swift programming language.
 It serves as a platform for a sushi delivery service.
 The app utilizes <strong>SwiftUI</strong> for the user interface and <strong>Firebase</strong> for backend integration.</p>